CatalystCode/spk/docs/project-service-management-guide.md

   was not intialized)

   ```

-  spk project install-lifecycle-pipeline
+  $ spk project install-lifecycle-pipeline --org-name $ORG_NAME --devops-project $DEVOPS_PROJECT --repo-url $SERVICE_REPO_URL --repo-name $SERVICE_NAME --pipeline-name $SERVICE_NAME-lifecycle-pipeline
   ```

+  where `ORG_NAME` is the name of your Azure Devops org, `DEVOPS_PROJECT` is the name of your Azure Devops project, `SERVICE_REPO_URL` is the url that you used to clone your service from Azure Devops, and `SERVICE_NAME` is the name of the service.

-Note: If you have a repo per service you should run `install-lifecycle-pipeline` once per repo.
+  Note: If you are using a repo per service source control strategy you should run `install-lifecycle-pipeline` once for each repo.

 **NOTE** `spk project` command documentation can be found [here](/docs/project-management.md).